jundalisay/superb/content/en/research/jagor/ph/chapter-02.md

 I The value of the cargoes Anson captured amounted to 1,313,000 dollars, besides 36,682 ounces of fine silver and cochineal.
 While England and Spain were at peace, Drake plundered the latter to the extent of at least one and a half million of dollars.
 Thomas Candish burnt the rich cargo of the Santa Anna, as he had no room for it on board his own vessel.

-country.* This chapter may end with the remark that Spanish dollars found their way in the galleons to China and the further Indies, where they are in circulation to this day.

 .
-For instance, in 1786 the San Andrés, which had a cargo on board valued at a couple of millions, found no market for it in Acapulco; the same thing happened in 1787 to the San José, and a second time in 1789 to the San Andrés.
+For instance, in 1786 the San Andrés, which had a cargo on board valued at 2 million, found no market for it in Acapulco.
+The same thing happened in 1787 to the San José, and a second time in 1789 to the San Andrés.

+Spanish dollars found their way to China and the further Indies through the galleons, where they circulate to this day.